-……until he got a girlfriend.
+… until he got a girlfriend.

-I will never forget the day he told me he was in a relationship.
-I had a break between sessions of Life Coaching and he told me he needed to talk.
-He requested “later” but I had clients all night so later didn’t exist.
-I said “I have 15 minutes now, whats up?”
+I will never forget the day he told me about her.
+I had a break between life coaching sessions, and he told me he needed to talk.
+He requested “later,” but I had clients all night, so later didn’t exist.

 “A couple of months.”